 *Graduate and part-time students are not eligible for FWS due to limited funding.

 If I am not eligible for FWS, what jobs are available?

-Due to the limited departmental University funding, there are few on-campus offices and facilities that hirestudents as part-time University employees.
-Students can inquire directly with the RecPlex, Athletics, Student Services, library, bookstore and dining services for information on job availability.
+There are a variety of University offices and facilities that offer part-time employment to students.
+Students can inquire directly with offices such as RecPlex, Athletics, Student Services, library, bookstore and dining services for information on job availability.
 Graduate students can review the University's available graduate assistantships.

 What types of jobs are available?

 Federal work-study jobs may be available in office administration, research, athletics, lifeguard, mentoring, tutoring, science laboratory assistance, community service, media, theatre, and many other areas.
 There are also off-campus community service agencies that provide FWS employment.
 These positions are associated with private, non-profit organizations, public agencies or community service, where the work performed is in the public interest.